-- · Contact of parents/guardians of any seriously injured student - Supporting staff in maintaining and replenishing first aid boxes Medical provisions for trips - Organisation of Pupil Emergency Evacuation Plan (PEEP) form completion in communication with parents/guardians and staff.
+- Organisation of Pupil Emergency Evacuation Plan (PEEP) form completion in communication with parents/guardians and staff.
 Ensuring PEEP forms are updated and monitored appropriately.
-During emergency evacuation the nurses will meet students with PEEP forms at designated place and inform senior staff if they have not arrived - Monitoring, recording and reviewing of accident forms on Evolve and attending H&S committee meetings Ensuring all RIDDOR Accidents are logged in Evolve and inform EA to DFO of a RIDDOR as soon as possible so this can be raised.
+During emergency evacuation the nurses will meet students with PEEP forms at designated place and inform senior staff if they have not arrived. - Monitoring, recording and reviewing of accident forms on Evolve and attending H&S committee meetings Ensuring all RIDDOR Accidents are logged in Evolve and inform EA to DFO of a RIDDOR as soon as possible so this can be raised.